DIAGNijmegen/website-content/content/pages/projects/MD_drug_repurposing.md

 ## Data
 You will create a data repurposing knowledge graph based on public resources like [OpenTargets](https://www.opentargets.org) and [DisGeNet](https://www.disgenet.org).
 Lists of successfully repurposed drugs will be extracted from the [ReDo database](https://www.anticancerfund.org/en/redo-db) and published literature reviews.
 DM1 expression profiles have been processed and analysed in-house.

-## Embedding
-You will be embedded in the Center for Molecular and Biomolecular Informatics at Radboudumc, and collaborate closely with the Data Science department of the Institute for Computing and Information Systems.
-We provide access to CPU and GPU clusters, direct supervision by PhD students and regular meetings with the PIs of this project.